JiraiyaKhan/protosound/README.md

-# Chrome extension for used to play songs in accordance with relevant search terms
+# Chrome extension used to play songs in accordance with relevant search terms